karstendavidbakker/Prototype/README.md

 **5. Web platform**

-the website you have created should look like this:
+The website you have created should look like this:

 ![Open source Webserver to all wheelchair users - Connected to Wheallcare service to mark inaccesible locations](images/4.png)